Pluto130/04-2D-Platformer/README.md

-# Exercise-04d-Save-and-Load
+# 04-2D-Platformer
-Exercise for MSCH-C220, 14 October 2021

-The fourth exercise for the 2D Platformer project, exploring save and load (in two projects).
+Late work for Project 4 for MSCH-C220, originally due 10/23/21.
+Changed platform icons and added background music.

 ## Implementation
 Built using Godot 3.3.3